-The Early Education Essentials measurement system, created in partnership with the Ounce of Prevention Fund (Ounce), including teacher/staff and parent surveys and data-use and improvement tools, is now available nationwide for use in early childhood school- and community-based settings.
+The Early Education Essentials measurement system, created in partnership with Start Early, including teacher/staff and parent surveys and data-use and improvement tools, is now available nationwide for use in early childhood school- and community-based settings.
 The new research in Early Education Essentials: Illustrations of Strong Organizational Practices in Programs Poised for Improvement provides valuable qualitative descriptions of strong organizational environments and how they empowered leaders, teachers, and families to aspire to and realize higher-quality practices and better outcomes for young children.

 - Internal organizational conditions greatly affect what teachers do, what parents do, and how staff and families feel about the school/center.
 These actions in turn impact the quality of teaching and learning, and ultimately the outcomes children achieve.